 The good news is that Bluffworks had incredible customer service and was able to swap for another color right away.

 I don’t have a ton of chest hair, but it is fairly bristly.
-For that reasons, I typically don’t wear lighter colored polo shirts.
+For that reason, I typically don’t wear lighter colored polo shirts.

 Bluffworks polo review: overall look and function